phpseclib/phpseclib.github.io/versioned_docs/version-3.0/asn1/dnprops.md

 ---

 ## Valid Distinguished Name Property Names
-The property names are intended to be self-explanatory and are grouped together by they're aliases.
+The property names are intended to be self-explanatory and are grouped together by their aliases.
 They are case insensitive.

 - id-at-countryName